 Include conformance with UChicago’s digital accessibility standards in requirements documentation.

-When procuring software with a user interface, request a completed VPAT (Voluntary Product Accessibility Template).
+- Request a completed VPAT (Voluntary Product Accessibility Template).
 The University’s preferred version is WCAG or INT.
 The VPAT is a template developed by the ITI (Information Technology Industry Council) for vendors to self-report on the accessibility of their digital products.
 An Accessibility Conformance Report (ACR) is a completed VPAT.
 The terms VPAT and ACR are often used interchangeably.
 If the vendor doesn’t have a VPAT, this is a red flag.
 Ask them how they plan to report on the accessibility of their product.

 Vendor and product selection

 Analyze the vendor’s commitment to accessibility

 - Do they have an accessibility page or statement on their website?

 - Search “accessibility” on their website to get a quick sense of their attention to the topic.

 - Is their VPAT readily available on their site?

 - Contact the CDA to request a review of vendor accessibility documentation received during the Requirements phase.
 Use information gained from this analysis to evaluate vendor options.